SaaS onboarding email sequence with video demos and cost tracking

 The Automated Workflow

-- Customer signs up (via form webhook, CRM, or API call)
+- A new customer signs up (via webhook, form submission, or API call)

 Let's build this step by step.